Fractional Programming and Manifold Optimization for Reciprocal BD-RIS Scattering Matrix Design: Conclusion

 \section{Conclusion}

 A novel sum-rate maximization scheme for \ac{RBD-RIS}-aided \ac{MU}-\ac{MISO} systems is presented.
 The focus of this article is on the design of the reciprocal scattering matrix, where \ac{FP} techniques are employed to reformulate the objective function into its equivalent convex form.
 The resulting problem is then solved using a modified Riemannian gradient descent algorithm, supported by the closed-form expression for the gradient.
 The results confirm that, although manifold optimization is well suited for addressing non-convex problems, transforming the formulation into its equivalent convex form, which might not always be possible, yields more reliable and higher-quality solutions.
 Overall, the proposed approach achieves notable performance gains while reducing computational complexity, highlighting its potential as a design strategy for future \ac{RIS}-aided wireless systems.
-In the camera ready version of the article further comparisons with other \ac{SotA} methods will be offered, including methods with joint scattering and beamforming matrix designs, in order to assess whether the performance improvement comes from the lack of beamforming optimization or from the sub-optimality of the latter scattering matrix optimization techniques.